3dcitydb/3dcitydb-docs/source/3dcitydb/define-crs.rst

   entire 3DCityDB instance to a new CRS.

-  The Importer/Exporter also offers a convenient way to execute this script via its graphical user interface (see :numref:`change-crs`).
+  The Importer/Exporter also offers a convenient way to execute this script via its graphical user interface (see :numref:`impexp-db-change-crs`).